Coronavirus – 7 Frequently Asked Questions Answered

 What are the Coronavirus symptoms?

-According to the CDC, COVID-19 symptoms may include fever, coughing, and shortness of breath and may appear after exposure in as little as 2 days or as many as 14 days.
+According to the CDC, COVID-19 symptoms may include fever, coughing, shortness of breath, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, and diarrhea may appear after exposure in as little as 2 days or as many as 14 days.

 How does it spread?